BlueAsuka/CAFA/README.md

 Or run a specific benchmark with the following command:

 `
-python cafa_1.0/cafa.py --dataset-root benchmarks datasets NL4Opt
+python cafa_1.0/cafa.py --dataset-root --datasets NL4Opt
 `

 The datasets names can be selected from the benchmarks folder.